markmccoid/tmdb_api/README.md

 }
 ```

-The _defaultAPIParams_ object lets you pass in any parameters that you want to always be set when making calls

-If you need to change the _dateFormatString_ after initialization, just use the **updateAPIOptions(options)** functions.
+The _defaultAPIParams_ object currently allows you to change the "include_adult" flag.
+If not passed, the default is "false".

 ## Raw API Functions